grantabejar/cf/readme.md

 cd cf

-chmod 777 cf-auto-uam-install.sh
+chmod 777 lucid.sh

-bash cf-auto-uam-install.sh
+bash lucid.sh

 The installer will be asking for 3 things :